JuliaEarth/GeoStats.jl/docs/src/kriging.md

 This functionality can be useful in real-time applications when the locations of the observations are fixed and an online stream of data is available.

+Finally, all estimators work with general Hilbert spaces, meaning that one can interpolate any data type that implements scalar multiplication, vector addition and inner product.

 ## Simple Kriging

 In Simple Kriging, the mean ``\mu`` of the random field is assumed to be constant *and known*.